| | |

 Instructions

-- Preheat the oven to 350 F. Grease a 2-quart baking dish or spray it with nonstick cooking spray.
+• Preheat the oven to 350°F. Spray a 2 1/2-quart baking dish with cooking spray.

-- Heat the oil in a large skillet over medium heat.
-Add the ground beef and cook for 3 minutes, stirring constantly.
-Add the onion and bell pepper and continue cooking until the beef is no longer pink and the onions are translucent.
+• Heat the oil in a large skillet over medium heat.
+Add the ground beef and cook undisturbed for 4 minutes.
+Break the beef up and add the chopped onion and bell pepper.
+Continue cooking for 5 to 7 minutes or until the beef is no longer pink and the onions are translucent.
 Add the garlic and cook for 1 minute longer.
-Drain and discard the excess fat.
+Drain off excess fat.

-- Add the diced tomatoes, tomato sauce, vinegar, 1/2 teaspoon of salt, and the pepper.
-Stir to combine.
+• Add the diced tomatoes, tomato sauce, vinegar, 1/2 teaspoon of kosher salt, and the black pepper to the skillet.
+Stir to combine the ingredients and bring to a simmer.
 Reduce the heat to low and simmer for 5 minutes.
 Set aside.

-- Drain the cabbage and place it in the baking dish.
+• Drain the cabbage very well and place it in the baking dish.
 Top the cabbage with the ground beef mixture.

 Nutrition